ronitcrypto41-oss/ronit-defi-portfolio/README.md

 ### 3. RonitStaking
 - Basic staking contract where users can stake ETH and unstake later

+### 4. SimpleVoting
+- Basic voting system where users can add candidates and vote (one vote per address)

 ## Technologies
 - Solidity ^0.8.20
 - Remix IDE